aiven/aiven-docs/docs/products/dragonfly/get-started.md

 efficient way to create an Aiven for Dragonfly® service.
 If you prefer launching a new service from the CLI, follow these steps:

-1. Determine the service plan, cloud provider, and region you want to use for your Dragonfly service.
+1. Determine the service plan, cloud provider, and region to use for your Dragonfly service.
 1. Run the following command to create Dragonfly service named
     dragonfly-demo: